-Go into any hospital or medical facility and you will get an earful of beeping, humming and chirping noises.
-That's the sound of all the equipment being used to monitor patients' vital signs, look for diseases or injuries and keep bodies doing what bodies are supposed to do.
-When any piece of this equipment ceases to function, a biomedical equipment technician is the person called upon to fix it.
+Go into any hospital or medical facility and you will hear lots of beeping, humming, and chirping noises.
+That's the sound of all the equipment being used to monitor patients' vital signs, look for diseases or injuries, and keep bodies doing what bodies are supposed to do.
+When any piece of this equipment ceases to function, a biomedical equipment technician is the professional who fixes it.

-There were 38,000 biomedical equipment technicians employed in 2010.
-The companies that supply equipment to hospitals and healthcare facilities employed well over a quarter of them.
-Many also worked for hospitals and equipment repair and maintenance companies.
-Approximately 13% of biomedical equipment technicians were self-employed.
+- Companies that supply equipment to hospitals and healthcare facilities employ well over a quarter of them.
+Many also work for hospitals and equipment repair and maintenance companies.

-Those who work in this field most commonly have an associate degree in biomedical equipment technology, electronics or engineering.
+Individuals who work in this field typically have an associate degree in biomedical equipment technology, electronics, or engineering.
 Less complicated work generally requires only on-the-job training, while more sophisticated work may warrant a bachelor's degree.
-One may also need a bachelor's degree for a job with a greater level of responsibility.
+One may also need a bachelor's degree for a job with more responsibility.
 Another way to gain entry into this field is to get training from the armed forces.

 Someone who is new to this field will spend a few months working under the supervision of an experienced biomedical equipment technician before he or she is deemed ready to work independently.
 The training doesn't stop there, however.
 As technology advances and new equipment is developed, biomedical equipment technicians must constantly keep up with these changes.
 They do this by attending seminars and engaging in self-study.